Considerations for Long Running Jobs in Ephemeral Environments

 print(f"Batch {batch_num} failed: {e}")

 With 4 workers, my 12-hour job dropped to about 3 hours.
-The checkpoint files mean you don’t need to coordinate between workers — each one writes its own output file, and there’s no overlap.
+And since each worker writes its own checkpoint file, there’s no coordination needed — no overlap, no locking, nothing.

 A few other things worth mentioning

 “Hey Jay, aren’t you a data engineer?
-Aren’t there robust orchestration tools like Airflow, Dagster, Prefect that are made to handle running jobs on a CRON?”
-Yes, and they’re great at scheduling and managing complex pipelines, but they don’t magically make your code fault-tolerant.
-If your Airflow task runs for 12 hours in a single shot and the worker dies at hour 9, you’re in the same boat.
-You still need batching, checkpointing, and resumability within the task itself.
-For a single weekly job on a personal project, a cron trigger plus these patterns gets me everything I need without the operational overhead of maintaining an orchestrator.
+What about Airflow or Dagster or Prefect?”
+Sure, those are great for scheduling and managing complex pipelines.
+But they don’t magically make your code survive getting killed mid-run.
+If your Airflow task runs for 12 hours in one shot and the worker dies at hour 9, you’re in the same boat.
+You still need the batching and checkpointing inside the task itself.
+And for a single weekly job on a personal project, I really don’t want to deal with running and maintaining an orchestrator.

-Retry logic within each batch matters.
-Network timeouts and transient errors are normal over a 10-hour run.
-I use a simple retry wrapper with exponential backoff — if a single item fails, retry that item, don’t redo the whole batch.
+Retry logic within each batch is important too.
+Over a 10+ hour run you’re going to hit network timeouts and random transient errors — it’s just a matter of when.
+I use a simple retry wrapper with exponential backoff so if a single item fails, I retry that item instead of redoing the whole batch.

 1